Phala-Network/phat-contract-starter-kit/GETTING_STARTED.md

 # (node:12991) ExperimentalWarning: buffer.Blob is an experimental feature.
 This feature could change at any time
 # (Use `node --trace-warnings ...` to show where the warning was created)
 # Your Brick Profile contract ID: 0xfd18dca07dc76811dd99b14ee6fe3b82e135ed06a2c311b741e6c9163892b32c
-# The Phat Function for workflow 0 has been updated.
+# The Phat Contract for workflow 0 has been updated.
 # ✨  Done in 5.07s.
 ```